ammrat13/ammrat13.github.io/_drafts/edge_coloring_complete_graphs_of_even_order.md

 </figure>

 That's not to say I didn't make progress, though.
-One effective way I found to think about this problem was to think of each set as a permutation, specifically a two-cycle.
+One effective way I found to think about this problem was to think of each pair of students as a permutation, specifically a two-cycle.
 Each day (row), then, is a product of two-cycles, and we're given the constraint that each column must be a permutation as well.
 This process gives a nice table, which I find easier to think about.

 One observation I made soon after was the existence of "three-cycles".
 In the example above, we have the two-cycle @@\begin{pmatrix}1&2\end{pmatrix}@@ on day